microsoft/dstoolkit-devcontainers/README.md

 ## AML Example

 An Azure Machine Learning (AML) example is provided under `src/sample_pytorch_gpu_example`.
 The example is a AML Components-based ML pipeline, that runs a pytorch based training step followed by a inference/evaluation step.
-This example shows the seemless transition of moving from a local run (inside the Dev Container) of pytorch based training/inference and running that in the cloud in the exact same Docker environment but with flexible compute options.
-See the README under `src/sample_pytorch_gpu_example` for a detailed explanation and instructions of the example code.
+This example shows the seemless transition of moving from a local run (inside the Dev Container) of pytorch based training/inference and running in the cloud in the exact same Docker environment with flexible compute options.
+See the [AML Components-based Pipeline Example README](src/sample_pytorch_gpu_project/README.md) for a detailed explanation and instructions of the example code.

 ## Directory Structure